The Secret Path

-The Secret Path (also released as Chasing Secrets) is a 1999 American drama television film directed by Bruce Pittman.
+The Secret Path (also released as Chasing Secrets) is a 1999 American historical drama television film directed by Bruce Pittman.
 Adapted from Rose Mary Evans' 1994 memoir Childhood's Thief: One Woman's Journey of Healing from Sexual Abuse, the film stars Della Reese, Ossie Davis, and Crystal Bernard.
 It premiered in the United States on CBS on April 4, 1999.

 Plot

 Set in rural Tennessee during World War II, fourteen-year-old Jo Ann Foley endures violent abuse at the hands of her boot-legging grandfather, Hank.
 Forced into prostitution like her mother, Marie, Jo Ann periodically escapes her miserable existence to find comfort with Honey and Too Tall, an African-American couple who offer her love and protection.
 The friendship ultimately empowers both Jo Ann and Marie to break away from Hank's control and seek a new life.